Hack-a-Shaq: Andre Drummond

-On January 20, 2016, the Houston Rockets (notably K.J.
-McDaniels) used Hack-a-Drummond against Detroit Pistons center Andre Drummond, and Drummond went 13 for 36 from the free throw line.
-Those 23 misses are an NBA record for most free throws missed by a player in a game.
+On January 20, 2016, the Rockets (notably K.J.
+McDaniels) used Hack-a-Drummond against Detroit Pistons center Andre Drummond, with him going 13 for 36 from the free throw line.
+Drummond, missing 23 of his 36 attempts, are an NBA record for most free throws missed by a player in a game.
 However, the Pistons still won the game 123-114.
+On November 28, 2023, the Boston Celtics employed the Hack-a-Drummond strategy up 32 points against the Bulls, with the Celtics needing to win by at least 23 points to be guaranteed a spot in the NBA In-Season Tournament.

 André Roberson

-In the 2016–17 playoffs, Oklahoma City Thunder forward André Roberson was a victim of this strategy against the Houston Rockets in the first round of the playoffs.
-Roberson shot 3/21 in the series.
+During the 2017 playoffs, Thunder forward André Roberson was a victim of this strategy, with the Rockets using it in the first round.
+Roberson shot 21 and only made 3 in the entire series.

 Ben Simmons

-On November 29, 2017, the Washington Wizards used what a newspaper called a "hack-a-Ben Simmons strategy" when trailing the Philadelphia 76ers by 24 points in the third quarter.
-The Wizards repeatedly fouled 76ers point guard Ben Simmons, giving him 29 free throws, 24 of them in the fourth quarter.
-Simmons was a notoriously bad shooter and had entered the game with a 56% free throw rate.
-He shot free throws even worse in this game, making 15/29 (52%).
-However, the 76ers held on to win the game, 118-113.
+On November 29, 2017, the Washington Wizards used what a newspaper called the "hack-a-Ben Simmons strategy" when trailing the Philadelphia 76ers by 24 points in the third quarter.
+The Wizards repeatedly fouled point guard Ben Simmons, forcing him to shoot 29 free throws, 24 of them in the fourth quarter.
+Simmons was a notoriously bad shooter and had entered the game with a 56% free throw rate, which were worse in this game, making 15 out of 29 attempted (52%).
+However, the 76ers held on to win the game, 118–113.
 Simmons' 31 points were a career high for him at the time.

-On May 31, 2021, the Washington Wizards again used the same strategy in game four of the 2021 NBA playoffs, intentionally fouling Simmons three times late in the fourth quarter and sending Simmons to the foul line where he made only three-of-six attempts in the 114-122 loss to the Washington Wizards, and Simmons finished with five-of-eleven attempts made at the end of the game.
-On June 16, 2021, the Atlanta Hawks adopted the "hack-a-Ben strategy" in game five of the 2021 NBA playoffs, intentionally fouling Simmons in second and fourth quarters and sending Simmons to the foul line in the 106-109 loss to the Atlanta Hawks, Simmons finished with four-of-fourteen attempts made at the end of the game.
+On May 31, 2021, the Wizards again used the same strategy in game four of the 2021 NBA playoffs, intentionally fouling Simmons three times late in the fourth quarter and sending Simmons to the foul line.
+Simmons would only make 3 of 6 attempts in a 122–114 loss to the Wizards, finishing with 5 makes out of 11 attempts made at the end of the game.
+On June 16, 2021, the Atlanta Hawks adopted the strategy in game five of the 2021 playoffs, intentionally fouling Simmons in second and fourth quarters and sending him to the line in a 109–106 loss to the Hawks.
+Simmons finished with 4 makes out of 14 attempts made at the end of the game.

+Dereck Lively II

+On May 11, 2024, the Thunder employed this strategy against Mavericks center Dereck Lively II in Game 3 of their round 2 series.
+Lively, a 50% free throw shooter, finished with 8 makes out of 12 attempts from the line in the Mavericks' 105–101 win over the Thunder.

+Steven Adams

+Steven Adams was known for his poor free throw shooting, with a career percentage of only 53%.
+On May 2, 2025, the Golden State Warriors applied this strategy in a pivotal Game 6 against the Rockets, intentionally fouling Adams repeatedly throughout the second half of the game as they trailed.
+Adams was awarded 16 free throw attempts in total, of which he made 9.
+The Rockets ultimately won 115–107.